sylvainwhite/sylvain-white-dev/pages/architecture.md

 ## About multithreading with shared data

 I hate multithreading with shared data.
 I've spent weeks (and one poor friend spent months!) to fix weird and complex bugs with multithreading.
-I believe in some software gods who defend this statement:
+I believe in some software pundits who defend this statement:

 > **Douglas CrockFord** (The JavaScript god): “In systems programming threads are a necessary evil.
 In application programming they’re just evil.” [[web](http://borys.musielak.eu/douglas-crockford-on-threads){:target="_blank"}]